digitalfortress-tech/ad-rotator/README.md

 // beforeEl => Element after which the Ad becomes sticky
 // afterEl => Element before which Ad stops being sticky
 ```
-A css class **`stickyElx`** is added dynamically to the sticky Element's container to allow further fine-tuning such as customizing css properties (like z-index), using media queries and so on.
+A css class **`stickyElx`** is added dynamically to the sticky Element's container to allow further customization such as modifying css properties (like z-index), using media queries and so on.

 ---